-- 2.1 Residential Sector Twenty-One covers the whole area of the Clubhouse South Residential Precinct (Plan No. 012).
+- 2.1 Residential Sector Thirty-One covers the whole area of the Clubhouse South Residential Precinct (Plan No. 012) west of Copeland Drive.
 It is bounded by the Central East 'C' Residential Precinct (Plan 011) to the south, the Central Open Space Precinct (Plan No. 003) to the west, and future urban residential development to the north and east.
 The sector forms part of the Urban Residential Area land use element.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 1.49 hectares.
-After dedication of land for roads the residential area will be approximately 0.7140 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 1.42 hectares.
+After dedication of land for roads the residential area will be approximately 1.42 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.